Oakdene is registered with the Care Quality Commission for three regulated activities:

 During the first 48 hours the resident will be provided with the key aspects, rules and routines of the Home.

-Our latest CQC inspection report was published in March 2018.
-The care home was found to be "Good" in all areas.
+Our latest CQC inspection report was published in February 2023.
+The care home was found to be "Inadequate" in 3 of 5 areas so has been rated "Inadequate" overall.
 A link to the CQC report can be found here.
+With our new management team now in place, we have made immediate, significant changes to rectify the issues raised by CQC and we look forward to the return inspection in the near future.

 Financial Arrangement and Fees